danielbodnar/bodnar.dev/index.md

 **Platform Engineer | Systems Architect | SRE | Linux Evangelist**

 Self-motivated, passionate, and incredibly curious automator with **30 years of full-stack software engineering** and **22+ years of infrastructure/systems engineering experience**.
 I am constantly growing, evolving, and improving.
-My curiosity and innovation thrive on the cutting edge, but my seasoned experience anchors my solutions to the boringly-stable.
+My curiosity and innovation thrive on the cutting edge, but I've caused enough production outages to know when the situation calls for anchoring to the boringly-stable.

 ---

-## What I Bring
+## What I Bring To The Table

 I bring **three decades of cross-domain expertise** spanning the entire software engineering ecosystem—from low-level systems programming and infrastructure automation to application development and enterprise architecture.
 This breadth enables me to identify solutions and optimize systems in ways that specialists confined to a single domain cannot.